 As a medical practitioner, I deal with all types of cancer, and I have no hesitation in recommending Jessica’s invaluable book.
 It is full of useful suggestions and ways in which you can help yourself, if you, or someone you know, is facing cancer.
 I believe this information should be far more readily available, and I sincerely hope the book is widely read and distributed so more people can benefit from Jessica’s research and her remarkable story.

-This book is so incredible it should be given away free by the national health, 2 Feb 2012.
-By Marisa (London)
+This book is so incredible it should be given away free by the national health, By Marisa Peer.

 This book is such an asset to anyone who has cancer or is supporting a loved one through cancer or in fact any illness.
 When someone close has cancer it’s hard to know what to do, what to say and what kind of practical advice to offer.
 This book helps you to ask and answer the right questions and to do things that make a real difference.
 Too many books offering guidance on this subject are so lengthy and so full of medical jargon that they appear too daunting to read or understand, especially by someone who is ill.
 Jessica’s own story is such an inspiration and written in an easy to read way, her sense of humour shines through and makes the book quite a compelling read.

 As a nutritionist I have long been concerned that cancer patients are either given no dietary advice or the wrong dietary advice.
 Many cancers are hormone driven and the type of food eaten can make a huge difference to the patients recovery so I am delighted that Topic of Cancer gives the right dietary advice with recipes that are easy and appealing.
 We all know that proper food is a form of medicine and finally here is more proof.
 This book is useful to anyone who is ill, not just with cancer, so if you are visiting a sick friend instead of taking flowers or chocolates give them this book.
 I hope it becomes required reading in medical school one day soon.

 Great book!, By Sally Bannis